 Beverungen rejected the map and needs arguments and relied on a detailed report done by Rummel, Klepper & Kahl as part of a sewage consent decree between Baltimore County and the Maryland Department of the Environment and the U.S. Environmental Protection Agency.

-The engineers ran hydraulic scenarios that found that the pipe under Lake Roland would be anywhere from 103% to 144% overcapacity during major future storms.
+RK&K engineers produced hydraulic models that found the pipe under Lake Roland would be anywhere from 103% to 144% overcapacity during major future storms.
 Some smaller pipes feeding into the interceptor could reach up to 589% overcapacity during storm surges.

 “This is sobering testimony, especially considering the county’s own Sewer Design Manual unequivocally states that ‘trunk and interceptor sewers shall not be designed to flow at depth exceeding 90%,’” Beverungen wrote.